 Regardless of what instructor, school, sub-style or flavor encountered, the Core Curriculum of the Northern Shaolin Boxing School (北少林拳門) (boxing here refers to Chinese Boxing or Chinese Martial Arts, more commonly known as Kung Fu (功夫) of the Gù Rǔzhāng (顧汝章) lineage consists of several categories.

-For example, we have a Five Element or Five Animal phase in our training, which many other Northern Shaolin groups do not.
-Others have Lion Dancing included (which can, in addition to being an additional topic of study, be an additional income source for the school – performing for Chinese New Year and other celebrations) however currently, PATHS Atlanta Kung Fu does not (currently).
+For example, some Northern Shaolin schools have Lion Dancing included (which can, in addition to being an additional topic of study, be an additional income source for the school – performing for Chinese New Year and other celebrations) however currently, PATHS Atlanta Kung Fu does not.

 Due to historical connections with the Chin Woo Athletic Association, the Central Guoshu Institute, the Shaolin Monastery, and various other associations, some schools might offer varying additional courses of training as well.